Professional Agile Leadership with Evidence-Based Management (PAL-EBM) Training Experience with Certification

 Gathering the metrics for Evidence-based Management in software organisations can be a strenuous task and I have a number of customers that are fretting on what to collect and from where.
 Here I try to create an understanding of the ‘what’ that we need to collect.

-The Evidence-Based Management Guide describes not only a Strategic Goal but also an Intermediate Strategic Goal that is needed to evaluate and adapt your progress towards your intended visions of […]
+The Evidence-Based Management Guide describes not only a Strategic Goal but also an Intermediate Strategic Goal that is needed to evaluate and adapt your progress towards your intended visions of your product.
+The key to realising an agile mindset within the business is the idea of experimentation and that we don’t know where we want […]

 Recently I worked with a new customer in Denver to help them move towards a greater degree of Scrum in their software development.
-The idea that Scrum is for everyone […]
+The idea that Scrum is for everyone in your organisation is kind of new, but it reflects the modern understanding of the way people work, and the rejection of Taylorism and command […]

 Other scaled agile frameworks employ a cookie-cutter approach to organisational agility.
-While I accept that they may have worked somewhere once, the likelihood that the same approach will work in […]
+While I accept that they may have worked somewhere once, the likelihood that the same approach will work in your organisation is small.
+They were created to get a unique company from their existing state to their personal vision of where they wanted to […]

 A few weeks ago I headed out to the Scrum.org offices in Boston to participate in training to become an Engagement Manager for Agility Path.
 I was talking to my father about it when I got back and was surprised that he recognised many of the practices and tools.